 In 2010, GW Pharmaceuticals made history when they launched the world’s first prescription cannabis-derived drug.
 The product was of course none other than Sativex, which was produced to treat multiple sclerosis.
 To date, it has been approved for treatment in numerous countries outside of the United States.
 Their latest project, though, is of course Epidiolex, which studies have shown to be highly effective in treating children with the deadly forms of epilepsy previously mentioned.

-As we speak, intense research is still being done on epidiolex and cannabidiol to determine more about why they are an effective substance used to treat seizures.
-On the GW website, they explain that CBD and Epidiolex can reduce inflammation and physical stress in the brain, which leads to the reduced likelihood of experiencing a seizure.
+As we speak, intense research is still being done on Epidiolex and CBD in general to determine more about why they are an effective substance used to treat seizures.
+On the GW website, they explain that Epidiolex CBD oil can reduce inflammation and physical stress in the brain, which leads to the reduced likelihood of experiencing a seizure.

 However, the company does confirm that “the precise mechanism of action of the anti-epileptic cannabinoids is [still] a subject of intensive ongoing research at GW Pharmaceuticals.”
 In other words, they are saying that they still have a lot of work to do before they fully understand the complex physiological mechanisms involved with how Epidiolex CBD oil works on a molecular level.

 Numerous studies have already been funded by GW Pharmaceuticals, some of which were undertaken in the U.S. using non-approved, ‘artisanal’ CBD preparations to control seizures.
 During these studies, 84% of parents reported a decline in the frequency of their child’s seizures, and 11% of these reported a complete cure of seizures.
 Moreover, 42% reported a more than 80% reduction in seizure frequency, and 32% reported a 25-60% reduction in seizures.